VisaLisa/visalisa.github.io/_posts/2018-08-02-Books-Reccomendations.md

 #### Intro <a name="intro"></a>

-I wanted to learn as much as possible about ('building great teams') and ('professional growth') quickly.
+I wanted to learn as much as possible about building great teams and professional growth quickly.
 To reach this goal, I challenged myself to read 3 books a week for a year.
 The math coming out to 106 books.
 How I got there was making time in my day to read and audiobook.
-Both of these methods increased the time I spend reading a book by x3.
+These methods increased the time I spend reading a book by x3.

 - 30 minutes of reading a day
 - Audiobook everywhere (in traffic, at work, even while cooking)